Symptoms and risk factors

 About one in 76 people will develop pancreatic cancer.
-People with one or more of the risk factors have a slightly higher risk than that:
+People with one or more of the following risk factors have a slightly higher risk:

 - Genetics.
 5 – 10% of people with pancreatic cancer have an immediate family member who also had it.
 The highest risk group is this group of familiar/hereditary pancreatic cancer.

 - Diabetes.
 Patients who are diagnosed with diabetes type II after the age of 50 years constitute a major risk group that suffer a 6–8 times increased risk of developing pancreatic cancer within 1–3 years.